OfficeDev/teams-toolkit-samples/hello-world-tab/README.md

 ### Code structure

-- You can check app configuration and environment information in: [.fx](.fx)
+- You can check app configuration and environment information in: [./teamsfx](./teamsfx)
-- You will find frontend code in: [tabs/src/components](tabs/src/components)
+- You will find frontend code in: [./src/components](./src/components)

 ## Code of Conduct